CptDoraemon/beast-academy-clone/README.md

 and I was wondering if I can get them right if I was building this website.
 Then there it is.

 #### Improvement over the original website:
-* Buttons are more accessible (it was a div element without any keyword event support).
+* Buttons are more accessible (it was a div element without any keyboard event support).
 * Better alignment of the clock hands in the clock on the main building.
 * Added a clock hand for the seconds (although it's weird for such big clock to have a hand for second, it's fun to do so).
 * tbc...